bouncepaw/ezopo/README.md

    3. Own server,
    4. Locally,
    5. etc.
-3. Pages are written in `.md` files.
+3. Pages are written in `.md` files,
+4. Dead-simple plugin system.

 ## Installation
-I will make shard someday, for now just use `ezopo.cr`.
+I will make shard someday, for now use `ezopo.cr`.

 ## Usage
 Read more about usage in `usage.md` file.